Mendeley/api-design-documentation/README.md

     -   Second URL - IDs are document, filehash, group
     -   Not clear what that last ID is
     -   The resource in question is a file - why can’t it have an ID and be identified by just that?

-### Actions

-Some actions don’t naturally fit a RESTful model.

-As an emergency manoeuvre, use a POST with a verb in the URL.

-**!** We do this, but I wish we didn’t

-    POST /trash/8d7a4bd2-918a-4a8c-8529-4ca437b91313/restore

--   this is the only time you’re allowed to put a verb in the URL
--   prefer “/actions” - if you have multiple then “restore” is like an ID, so should have something in the middle

-**?** This is something that we haven’t done that’s worth at least thinking about.
-It may still be a terrible idea.

-    POST /trash/8d7a4bd2-918a-4a8c-8529-4ca437b91313/actions/restore

-**X** We don’t do this, but that’s fine because we don’t like it anyway

-    RESTORE /trash/8d7a4bd2-918a-4a8c-8529-4ca437b91313

--   this should be a last resort - prefer to PATCH the resource if you can.
--   however tempting it may be, don’t invent your own HTTP method - some clients won’t be able to handle this

 ### Looking up by a secondary ID

 **!** We do this, but I wish we didn’t